Genealogy resources - Maps and parish histories

 1840 – OLD ST. MARY, Over the Rhine

-The number of parishioners of Holy Trinity becoming too great, it was resolved at a meeting held in the basement of the church in the fall of 840 to erect another German Catholic Church to care especially for the northern portion of the city, which was quite removed from Holy Trinity.
-A committee selected for the purpose under the presidency of Father Henni chose a site on Thirteenth between Clay and Main Streets.
-The cornerstone of the church was laid on March 25, 1841 under the invocation of the Blessed Mary.
-Father Clement Hammer was appointed the first pastor.
+Due to the increasing size of Holy Trinity’s congregation, a decision was reached during a meeting held in the church’s basement in the autumn of 1840 to construct another German Catholic Church, specifically to serve the northern part of the city, which was considerably distant from Holy Trinity.
+A committee, led by Father Henni, was tasked with selecting a suitable location.
+They ultimately chose a site on Thirteenth Street between Clay and Main Streets.
+The cornerstone of the new church was laid on March 25, 1841, with an invocation to the Blessed Mary.
+Father Clement Hammer was appointed as the inaugural pastor.

 Old St Mary Diamond Jubilee History